Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 Interestingly, the colored pens of this generation are not truly opaque.
 The blue Ladies’ model shown above, when viewed with a bright light behind it, is a rich, deep transparent cobalt blue.

 The last major version of the plastic-capped 100 Year Pen appeared in about 1943; it is like the ’42 pen but just a little more laid back.
-This is the look that followed the pen into the post-100 Year Pen era, after the U.S. Federal Trade Commission laid down strict (and unacceptable to Waterman) guidelines for product warranties.
-At that point, Waterman discontinued its long-term warranty and renamed the pen to become the Emblem Pen.
+This is the look that followed the pen into the post-100 Year Pen era, after the U.S. Federal Trade Commission in 1945 laid down strict (and unacceptable to Waterman) guidelines for product warranties.
+At that point, Waterman discontinued its long-term warranty and renamed the pen in 1946 or 1947 to become the Emblem Pen.
 Shown here are a late 100 Year Pen (upper) and an Emblem Pen (lower):

 The introduction of the Parker “51” caused a certain amount of scrambling among Parker’s competitors.
 One point of competition was the excellent clutched slip cap on the “51”.
 Waterman designed a similar clutched cap that it called the “Lock-Slip” cap, using a formed clutch ring instead of a machined one and shaping the cap’s spring fingers so that the ring would ride up and over a slight hump on each finger to “snap” into position.
 Waterman received no U.S. patents from 1941 through 1945, a statistic suggesting that this clutch design was not patented.
 It appeared on the Taperite with that model’s introduction in 1945, and it also appeared on a blue Canadian 100 Year Pen with a torpedo-shaped amber barrel end and an opaque cap crown, implying a 1941 date.
 But design features often appeared later and lingered longer on pens made in Canada than on U.S.-made pens, not only for Waterman but also for other U.S.-based manufacturers as well, so that the barrel shape does not prove the earlier date.
 Here are two slip-cap 100 Year Pens, the aforementioned Canadian pen with a plastic cap and a U.S.-made pen with a metal cap: